ilfrich/quick-n-dirty-react/README.md

 - `infoBox` - a little box with smaller font, background and border to display hints
 - `panel` - some basic formatting for a panel with border radius
 - `clickable` - shortcut for `cursor: pointer`
+- `listIcon` - a clickable (pointer) element with a margin of 5px on each side